PrashantMohta/ModdingDocs/Hooks/onhooks.md

 > Note: To be able to write OnHooks, you will need to import `MMHOOK_Assembly-CSharp.dll` and `MMHOOK_PlayMaker.dll` from your managed folder.

 ## Order of Execution
 If multiple mods On Hook the same method, it might be important to understand the order of importance.
-Lets say 3 mods exist, Mod A, B and C and they subscribe in that order, then the for the execution of the hooks are:
+Lets say 3 mods exist, Mod A, B and C and they subscribe to the hook in that order, then the for the execution of the hooks are:

 - C does stuff before orig(self)
 - B does stuff before orig(self)